storyblok/storyblok-vue/README.md

 </template>
 ```

-Or you can have more control by using the `useStoryblokRichText` composable:
+If you want to use the `useStoryblokRichText` composable, you can pass the `resolvers` via the options object:

 ```html
 <script setup>